yext/search-core/docs/answers-core.fieldvaluedirectanswer.type.md

 ## FieldValueDirectAnswer.type property

-Indicates that the type is a FieldValueDirectAnswer.
+Indicates that the [DirectAnswerType](./answers-core.directanswertype.md) is FieldValue.

 <b>Signature:</b>